Thank you for your interest in these grants; we have allocated all of our funds.

 Community-Building: remote group cooking class; team branded coffee mugs and weekly coffee Zoom chats; unity themed jackets; fancy dinner delivered and remote group movie viewing

-Skill-Building: lunch and learn on topics related to new challenges that arose during COVID pandemic (example: leading through crisis, parenting during the pandemic, overcoming and existing with challenges to academic productivity, mindfulness training) or to increase racial justice awareness (example: Office of Diversity and Outreach Unconscious Bias training)
+Skill-Building: lunch and learns on topics such as new challenges that arose during COVID pandemic (example: leading through crisis, parenting during the pandemic, overcoming and existing with challenges to academic productivity, mindfulness training)

 Self-expression: remote creative-writing workshop, sponsored poetry contest with prizes

 Human Centered Problem Design: get support for a trained facilitator or design-thinking expert to lead your unit to solutions to a group challenge

 If I don't have the bandwidth to submit a proposal but want to provide support for my colleagues and unit or for myself, are there other resources that I can tap?